-{\bf Graph operator.} The choice of graph operator, such as the graph Laplacian or the adjacency matrix, whose non-zero pattern encodes the graph structure, is an important design decision \cite{dong2019learning,mateos2019connecting}.
-Existing filter bank frameworks are built for specific types of graph operators because of their special algebraic or spectral properties \cite{narang2012perfect,teke2016extending_1}, but these choices may not be suitable for a particular application.
-As an example, BFBs \cite{narang2012perfect} use the normalized Laplacian, while the random walk Laplacian has been shown to achieve better coding performance \cite{tzamarias2021graphBior}.
+{\bf Graph matrix.} The choice of graph matrix, such as the graph Laplacian or the adjacency matrix, whose non-zero pattern encodes the graph structure, is an important design decision \cite{dong2019learning,mateos2019connecting}.
+Existing filter bank frameworks are built for specific types of graph matrices because of their special algebraic or spectral properties \cite{narang2012perfect,teke2016extending_1}, but these choices may not be suitable for a particular application.
+As an example, BFBs use the normalized Laplacian \cite{narang2012perfect}, while the random walk Laplacian has been shown to achieve better coding performance \cite{tzamarias2021graphBior}.
 More recent filter bank approaches \cite{li2019scalable,sakiyama2019two} can be applied to the larger class of positive semi-definite variation operators.
 However, they lack perfect reconstruction \cite{li2019scalable} or require computing a full eigendecomposition of the graph operator \cite{sakiyama2019two}, which significantly limits their application to large graphs.
-The proposed GFBs are valid for positive semi definite variation operators, including graph Laplacians, without compromising on other desirable properties.
+The proposed GFBs are valid for any positive semi definite graph matrix (i.e., a variation operator), including commonly used graph Laplacians, without compromising on other properties.

 {\bf Downsampling.} For discrete-time signals, a downsampling by $2$ operator keeps ``every other sample'' and discards the rest.
-In graphs, there is no obvious notion of ``every other vertex'', unless the graph is bipartite \cite{narang2012graph}.
+In graphs, there is no obvious notion of ``every other vertex'' unless the graph is bipartite \cite{narang2012graph}.
 For graph filter banks, vertex partitions of the node set can be chosen under various criteria \cite{li2019scalable,anis2017critical,shuman2020localized}.
-Recently, \cite{sakiyama2019two,miraki2021spectral} used spectral domain sampling, and while this approach leads to an attractive theory, spectral sampling requires computing all eigenvectors and eigenvalues of the graph operator, which can have significant computation complexity. \cite{li2019scalable} extended sampling theory of graph signals to filter banks, but practical implementations of this framework cannot achieve perfect reconstruction.
+Recently, \cite{sakiyama2019two,miraki2021spectral} used spectral domain sampling, and while this approach leads to an attractive theory, spectral sampling requires computing all eigenvectors and eigenvalues of the graph matrix, which can have significant computation complexity. \cite{li2019scalable} extended sampling theory of graph signals to filter banks but practical implementations of this framework cannot achieve perfect reconstruction.
 In this work, we show that any partition of the vertex set is a valid downsampling operator.
 We also propose strategies for optimally choosing these partitions in Section \ref{sec_vertex_partitioning}.